dmaynard/Darworms/README.md

 Darworms is a territory capture strategy game for one to four players.
 An implementation of the 1983 Electronic Arts Game Worms? as a single page javascript application.
 Version 0.9.0
-This version has four player mode on one static web page.
+This version has four player mode.
 No server component, therefore no user id, no login, no authentication and no remote storage.